srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_02-getting-started-with-azure-iot-services.md

 The IoT Hub Device Provisioning Service is a helper service for IoT Hub that enables zero-touch, just-in-time provisioning to the right IoT hub without requiring human intervention, enabling customers to provision millions of devices in a secure and scalable manner.

-#### Task 1: Explore the Device Provisioning Service Overview blade
+#### Task 1: Explore the Device Provisioning Service Overview information

 1. If necessary, log in to [portal.azure.com](https://portal.azure.com) using your Azure account credentials.